Nastel/tnt4j-stream-jmx/README.md

     **NOTE:** Entries are sorted by key alphanumeric ordering and key representation is more common to be used for, e.g., tree model construction to represent JMX structure more like `JConsole` does.

-* `LevelingJSONFormatter` - this class provides JSON formatting for tnt4j activities, events and snapshots.
+* `com.jkoolcloud.tnt4j.format.LevelingJSONFormatter` - this class provides JSON formatting for tnt4j activities, events and snapshots.
 Difference from `com.jkoolcloud.tnt4j.format.JSONFormatter` is only facts payload is present in produced JSON without major part of TNT4J metadata.

     Sample output:
     ```json
     {